mitchdavenport88/VisitJQ/README.md

 ### Out of content scope but for future consideration
 * An about Visit JQ page - providing service and company information.
-* Gallery - linked or hooked up to a Instagram account.
+* Gallery - linked up to a Instagram account.
 * Newsletter subscription built into the contact form or as a pop up modal.

 ### Structure